-Our responsibility is to express opinions on these financial statements based on our audit.
-We conducted our audit in accordance with auditing standards generally accepted in the United States of America.
-Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.
-Because of the matter described in the "Basis for Disclaimer of Opinions" paragraph, however, we were not able to obtain sufficient appropriate audit evidence to provide a basis for our audit opinions.
+We do not express an opinion on the accompanying financial statements of the governmental activities and each major fund of the Village.
+Because of the significance of the matter described in the "Basis for Disclaimer of Opinions" paragraph, we have not been able to obtain sufficient appropriate audit evidence to provide a basis for our audit opinions on these financial statements.